strowk/tisq/README.md

 ### Database support

-Only Postgres is supported at the moment and with very limited set of types.
+Only Postgres is supported at the moment and with limited set of types.
+If type is not yet supported, value would be displayed as `not supported` in a table.

 ## Installation